MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/route-events-based-on-content.md

 ms.search.form: Source and Destination
 ---

-# Route data streams based on content in Fabric event streams (preview)
+# Route data streams based on content in Fabric event streams

 This article shows you how to route events based on content in Microsoft Fabric event streams.